sealx017/DenVar/README.md

 We import the example datasets named, “Marker_data_TNBC_MIBI.csv” and “clinical_data_TNBC_MIBI.csv” extracted from the TNBC data used in Keren et al. (2018).
 The former has the PD1 marker-expression data in 170, 171 cells from 33 subjects.
-The expression data has been scaled to lie between 0 and 1.
+The expression data should be scaled to lie between 0 and 1.
 The latter has recurrence and survival data of those same subjects.
 Both the datasets have a column named “ID” denoting the individual subject IDs.